 - Making your own breakfast either from items you brought or items bought in the local supermarket instead of hotel breakfasts can save you up to SGD 200

 - Try local cuisines during lunch as most lunch sets are cheaper than dinner

-- Balance your meals between restaurants and take out stalls or even super market hot food sections can save you up to SGD 250
+- Balance your meals between restaurants and take-out stalls or even supermarket hot food sections can save you up to SGD 250

 5. Travel cards and Tourist cards

-Never take a cab in Europe and always use the public transport.
+Never take a cab in Europe and always use public transport.
 In most parts of Europe, their subway or metro systems are very well developed and will travel to most places where the tourist sights are located.
-In London, they have the Oyster Travel card and Rome the travel card.
+In London, they have the Oyster Travel card and in Rome the travel card.
 These cards usually offer tourists a very good fare when travelling in between sights using public transport.
 For example: In London, the fare is capped for the day once you reach £8.20 if you travel within the same zone.
 This helps to save a lot of transport costs.
-You can research on the available cards way before your trip.
+You can research the available cards way before your trip.

-Take advantage of Tourist cards like London Pass or Roma Pass as they offer free entry and fast pass into many of the main sights you would like to see within that city.
+Take advantage of Tourist cards like London Pass or Roma Pass as they offer free entry and fast passes into many of the main sights you would like to see within that city.
 You can see my experience with the London Pass here.
 48 hours in London with your London Pass – Day 1